 Sources of indentation settings

 If there are EditorConfig or Clang-Format files that affect the current file, the

 When you reformat a part of code in a file or when code is auto-formatted on editing or pasting, ReSharper can calculate and apply indentation based on the existing indents in the rest of that file.
-You can enable or disable automatic detecting of indents with the Auto-detect indent size and style checkbox on the page of ReSharper options.
+You can enable or disable automatic detecting of indents with the Auto-detect indent size and style checkbox on the page of ReSharper options ( Alt+R, O ).

 You can also toggle the auto-detecting indents preference and view its status in the File Formatting Info window.